ab7/alexbakerio/src/posts/testing-internet-explorer-on-a-mac.md

 ## Other things to note

-* In VirtualBox control click the VM and select settings, up the video memory to 128MB in Display/Video and uncheck "Floppy" and "CD/DVD" boot options in System/Motherboard settings.
+* In VirtualBox control click the VM and select settings, up the video memory to 128MB in Display/Video and un-check "Floppy" and "CD/DVD" boot options in System/Motherboard settings.
 * Internet Explorer Edge has a backwards compatibility mode in the developer tools that you can use to test IE9+ (make sure the copy of Windows you install is updated so you have the latest version of IE).
 * If you save the state of the machine after each use instead of shutting down you will probably never need to activate the copy of Windows.